-Welcome to my September/October 2018 Principal WEB Message!
+Welcome to my April/May 2019 Principal WEB Message!

-One of our school initiatives includes the introduction of The Leader in Me, which involves leadership habits, mindsets (dispositions) and attitudes.
+One of our school initiatives includes the introduction of The Leader in Me, which involves leadership habits, mindsets, and attitudes.
 This is why we will directly and indirectly instruct student on leadership, not as a position but as actions.

 This all lines up with our vision: We commit to providing a positive learning community that will inspire leaders for tomorrow.
 It especially aligns to our value or belief that Everyone is a Leader.
 We have aligned our values and vision to our students’ and community’s needs, along with our HIDOE State and Radford Complex mission.
 We also consider our WASC recommendations and have considered best ways to design our school (what do we want to be known for).
 How we are addressing our students’ needs and continuously improve can be found in our Academic Plan SY 2017-2020, which is posted on our website.
-We also will be posting our School Design for SY 2019-2020 Planners.
+We also will be using our School Design for SY 2019-2020 Planners.

 As always, feel free to contact us at the school with any questions, comments or good news to share.
 We value your input and always appreciate hearing from you.